 If the control response frame is carried in an HT PPDU, the modulation class shall be HT.

 If the control response frame is carried in a VHT PPDU, the modulation class shall be VHT.

+If the control response frame is carried in a S1G PPDU, the modulation class shall be S1G.

 Control response frame MCS computation